maxlaverse/terraform-provider-bitwarden/README.md

 ## Usage

-Detailed documentation for using this provider can be found on the [Terraform Registry docs](https://registry.terraform.io/providers/maxlaverse/bitwarden/latest/docs).
+Detailed documentation for using this provider can be found on the [Terraform Registry docs].

 ```tf
 # Bitwarden Credentials